Cohon University Center Policies

 - The images and text must be of a tasteful quality.

-The building supervisor is responsible for approving your poster.
+The building supervisor is responsible for approval of posters.
 If the poster fails the requirement for posting or is deemed inappropriate for posting on the controlled boards, the poster will not be posted and may be returned or discarded.
-All approved posters will be stamped with the date of its approval.
+All approved posters will be stamped to indicate their approval.

 If the poster is approved, a building supervisor will post it as his or her work schedule permits.